ZhuangLab/storm-analysis/docker/README.md

 ### Other Images ###

-The images are designed to run a particular type of STORM analysis.
+These images are designed to run a particular type of STORM analysis.
 However each of them can also be used to run anything in the storm-analysis project, with the exception of Visualizer as the images do not include Qt5/PyQt5.

 The images have the following structure: